 CAN YOU GET PAST DUE BENEFITS FROM PRIOR APPLICATIONS?

-For example, if the SSA reopens your prior application and your onset date is prior to the previous application date, then you might be able to win more past due disability benefits.
+For example, if the SSA reopens your prior application and your onset date is prior to the previous application date, then you might be able to win more past due benefits.

 SSA’s laws allow them to reopen your first application if you file a second application within one year of the date of the denial on the first application.
 You can reopen the first application “for any reason.”

 For example, pretend you filed your first application on January 1, 2021 and then you were denied by the SSA on March 1, 2021.
 Then, after the denial you did not appeal it.
 Instead, you decide on January 1, 2022, to file a second application.
 Because your second application is filed within one year of the denial date, March 1, 2021, of the first application, your first application can be reopened.